 - Realtime Reporting and Captioning Theory Manual with SIMPLIFIED color-coded lessons

-- Step-by-Step DVD Tutorial integrated with the CRAH Realtime Reporting and Captioning Theory Manual
+- Step-by-Step Video Tutorial integrated with the CRAH Realtime Reporting and Captioning Theory Manual

 - CD’s with Q&A practice dictation and tests from 60 to 225 words per minute